ga-dc/wdi7_quiz10/readme.md

 </html>
 ```

-> The !DOCTYPE html and title tags are not closed (I don't think I accidentally deleted those myself ...?).
+> The !DOCTYPE html and closing title tags don't have their closing bracket (I don't think I accidentally deleted those myself ...?).
 Also, the yield tag needs a clown hat after the first bracket in order to display: <%= yield %>

 ## Question 13